👩💻 My Role

 AuditUX is a collaborative SaaS platform that streamlines website auditing for designers, developers, and clients.
-Born out of stakeholder interviews and usability testing, the product addresses the pain points of misaligned feedback and fragmented workflows.
-With intuitive project setup, task assignment, and real-time commenting, AuditUX creates a single source of truth for cross-functional teams, reducing rework and accelerating delivery.
+Developed through stakeholder interviews and usability testing, it solves the problem of misaligned feedback and fragmented workflows.
+With intuitive project setup, task assignment, and real-time commenting, AuditUX becomes a single source of truth for cross-functional teams — reducing rework and accelerating delivery.

-UX Designer & Researcher - Led interviews, usability tests, and prototypes to align user, business, and technical goals.
+Sole UX Designer & Researcher — conducted interviews, usability tests, and prototypes to align user needs, business goals, and technical feasibility.

 The Challenge

-Audit processes were fragmented between designers, developers, and clients, leading to misaligned expectations, redundant feedback cycles, and slow project delivery.
+Audit processes were fragmented across design and development teams — creating misaligned expectations, redundant feedback loops, and slower delivery cycles.

 SaaS Solution